 Progression criteria

-A student will be deemed to have successfully progressed to a level 4 or higher destination if they sustain a level 4 or higher course in an HE or FE institution, a level 4+ apprenticeship, or a mixture of the two for at least six consecutive months within the two year period following their allocation to a school or college at 16 to 18.
-This measure will use a two-year destination window rather than the standard destination measure’s one-year window to allow for gap years and similar breaks in study.
-This means that the cohort will be drawn from those level 3 students that were deemed to be at the end of 16 to 18 study in 2018/19.
+A student will be deemed to have successfully progressed to a level 4 or higher destination if they sustain a level 4 or higher course in an HE or FE institution, a level 4+ apprenticeship or a mixture of the two for at least six consecutive months within the two year period following their allocation to a school or college at 16 to 18.

-Within each combination of qualification type and prior attainment decile the number of students that progress to a level 4 or higher destination is divided by the size of the group to obtain the national average for that type of student.
-Each student then scores +1 if they progress to level 4+, 0 otherwise, and the national expectation for that student is subtracted.
 For example, an A level student in the 9th decile might have an 85% probability of progressing to level 4+ according to the national average.
 If that student does progress then they score 1 - 0.85 = +0.15.
 If they do not progress then they score 0 - 0.85 = -0.85.
-These individual scores are then aggregated for the school or college and the result multiplied by 100 to convert it into percentage points.
-Thus a value-added score of +12 represents a 12 percentage point increase on progression to level 4+ when compared to the national expectation for that school or college’s intake of students.
+These individual scores are then averaged for the school or college and the result multiplied by 100 to convert it into percentage points.

 Level 4+ education or training must be sustained for six consecutive months at any point within the two-year destination window to count as a positive destination.